n2ygk/sdrtrunk-wiki/Aliases_V0.3.0.md

 1. Click the **Save** button.
 1. Click the **Enable** button to start the channel decoding using the **ABC Trucking** alias list.
 2. The completed channel configuration is shown in **Figure 4a** below.

+**Note:** once you have attached an alias list to a channel configuration, you do not have to repeat this step.
+Any changes that you make to the existing aliases in your alias list will be reflected in the decoding channel.
+You can also add new aliases to the alias list and they will be reflected in the results produced by the decoding channel.

 ![Figure 4a: Attach Alias List to Channel Configuration](images/AliasExampleChannelAliasList_V0.3.0.png)